Ssentiago/obsidian-openapi-renderer/README.md

 ### OpenAPI Renderer Plugin for Obsidian

-This plugin is designed to generate a Swagger-UI interface and then embed it as an iframe in the current view of a note.
-It operates in two modes: If the current device is a desktop application, the iframe is added.
-If it's not, a clickable HTML link is added instead - this allows you to view the Swagger UI in a browser.
+This plugin generates a Swagger-UI interface and embeds it as an iframe in the current view of a note.
+It works in two modes:
+- Desktop app: Adds an iframe
+- Other devices: Adds a clickable HTML link to view Swagger UI in a browser

-### **Important notes:**
+### Important notes:
-- The plugin looks for a YAML file in the current folder of the opened note.
-Make sure your OpenAPI specification is in YAML format and located in the same folder.
+- Plugin searches for a YAML or JSON file in the current folder of the opened note.
+OpenAPI specification should be in YAML / JSON format in the same folder.
+Make sure that the name of the specification file corresponds to the plugin setting
-- By default, the plugin generates an HTML file called openapi-spec.html in the folder containing the YAML file.
+- By default, generates HTML file named openapi-spec.html in the folder with YAML file.
+- Default OpenAPI specification filename is "openapi-spec.yaml" in the same folder.
-- Internet access is necessary for proper operation, as it uses CDNs to download Swagger UI and js-yaml.
+- Needs internet access to download Swagger UI and js-yaml from CDNs.
-- The plugin uses DataviewJS to render an iframe or link.
-Please make sure that you have installed the Dataview plugin and enabled the JS script settings for it in your Obsidian instance.
+- Uses DataviewJS for iframe/link rendering.
+Install Dataview plugin and enable JS script settings in its settings.

 ### Installation
-- Copy the plugin files to the `obsidian/plugins/openapi-renderer/` folder in your Obsidian repository.
+- Copy plugin files to obsidian/plugins/openapi-renderer/ in your Obsidian vault.
-- Enable the plugin in the Obsidian settings (Settings → Third-party plugins).
+- Enable plugin in Obsidian settings (Settings → Third-party plugins).

 ### Usage
-- Open a note in the same directory as your OpenAPI YAML file.
+- Open note in same directory as OpenAPI YAML/JSON file.
-- Press `Ctrl+Shift+O` (or `Cmd+Shift+O` on Mac) to generate HTML and insert the Dataview JS script.
+- Press Ctrl+Shift+O (or Cmd+Shift+O on Mac) to generate HTML and insert DataviewJS script.
-- If all goes well, you should see the generated Swagger UI in your note.
+- Swagger UI should appear in your note if everything's okay.

 ### Settings
-In the settings for the plugin, you can customize:
+Customize in plugin settings:
-- The name of the generated HTML file.
+- Generated HTML filename
-- The name of the OpenAPI specification
+- OpenAPI specification filename
-- The dimensions (width and height) of the iframe.
+- Iframe dimensions (width and height)
+- Auto-update toggle for preview.
+Note that next to the plugin preview, you also have a manual update button on the top left

 ### Credits
-Thank to [mnaoumov](https://github.com/mnaoumov/) for providing the dataviewjs script to render local files in an iframe.
+Special thanks to [mnaoumov](https://github.com/mnaoumov/) for providing the initial DataviewJS script to render local files in an iframe, which served as the foundation for this plugin's functionality.